Skip to contents

 References

 Sparks, A.H., P.D.
 Esker, M. Bates, W. Dall' Acqua, Z. Guo, V. Segovia, S.D.
 Silwal, S. Tolos, and K.A.
 Garrett, 2008.
 Ecology and Epidemiology in R: Disease Progress over Time.
-The Plant Health Instructor.
-DOI: doi:10.1094/PHI-A-2008-0129-02 .
+The Plant Health Instructor. doi:10.1094/PHI-A-2008-0129-02 .

 Madden, L. V., G. Hughes, and F. van den Bosch.
 2007.
 The Study of Plant Disease Epidemics.
-American Phytopathological Society, St. Paul, MN.
-DOI: doi:10.1094/9780890545058 .
+American Phytopathological Society, St. Paul, MN. doi:10.1094/9780890545058 .

 Savary, S., Nelson, A., Willocquet, L., Pangga, I., and Aunario, J. Modeling and mapping potential epidemics of rice diseases globally.
-Crop Protection, Volume 34, 2012, Pages 6-17, ISSN 0261-2194 DOI: doi:10.1016/j.cropro.2011.11.009 .
+Crop Protection, Volume 34, 2012, Pages 6-17, ISSN 0261-2194 doi:10.1016/j.cropro.2011.11.009 .

 See also

-SEIR() is called by the following specific disease modelling functions:
+seir() is called by the following specific disease modelling functions:

 Author